Genez-io/genezio-landing-page/content/posts/metamask-genezio-login.md

 When the component loads, the first check we perform is for the user's login status using the `AuthService.getInstance().userInfo()` function.
 This function will check if a token is currently stored in the browser and it will send a request for the user details to the `AuthService`.
 If the user is logged in, we retrieve the user’s details.
-Otherwise, the function throws an error, prompting us to display the ‘Login with Metamask’ button.
+Otherwise, the function throws an error, prompting us to display the ‘Login with MetaMask’ button.

 ```typescript
 {{< filePath >}}client/src/App.tsx{{< /filePath >}}